XpressAI/SparkCyclone/aveobench/README.md

 ### Writing the Benchmarks

-See `com.nec.cyclone.benchmarks.ExampleBenchmarks` for examples in writing parameterized benchmarks.
+See `io.sparkcyclone.benchmarks.ExampleBenchmarks` for examples in writing parameterized benchmarks.

 ### Running the Benchmarks